greg-raven/Uncommon-Sense/_posts/2017-03-01-importance-of-an-informed-electorate.md

 ---
-title: 'Importance of an informed electorate'
+title: "Importance of an informed electorate"
 layout: post
 categories:
 - history